- 360 square inches of total grilling area

 - Limited Airflow Control

 - Cannot Be Shutdown

 - Limited Quality Control

 With the Kettleman, Char-Broil has gone (again) straight up against Weber.
 Priced between the Weber Original Kettle 22 and the Weber Original Kettle Premium 22, this charcoal grill offers the features and a unique take on the classic kettle-style grill.

-My opinion is that that Kettleman does what it promises.
-Yes, the TRU-Infrared trademark stamped all over the packaging is a bit of a stretch, but this grill cooks hot, has good temperature control and can do it all with less charcoal than the competition on a single cookout measurement.
+My opinion is that Kettleman does what it promises.
+Yes, the TRU-Infrared trademark stamped all over the packaging is a bit of a stretch, but this grill cooks hot, has good temperature control, and can do it all with less charcoal than the competition on a single cookout measurement.